IsmZhd/Its-IsmailZ/README.md

 - 👋 Hi, I’m @Ism_Zhd
 - 👀 I’m interested in coding, languages and games.
-- 🌱 I’m currently learning JS, Spanish, French & English.
+- 🌱 I’m currently learning JS, Spanish, German, French ...
 - 💞️ I’m not looking to collaborate on anything at the moment.
 - 📫 You can reach me on Discord Ism_Zhd#8887